MPS-Net/MPS-Net_release/README.md

 ### Getting Started

-First, you need download the required data(i.e our trained model and SMPL model parameters).
+First, you need download the required data.
 To do this you can just run:

 ```bash
 source scripts/prepare_data.sh